mgerdts/spdk/doc/blob_esnap.md

 Blobstore consumers that use blobstore's external snapshot feature may refer to their objects using similar terminology.

+The motivation for this feature is to create lvol external clones from arbitrary bdevs.
+While the focus of this document is the blobstore layer, lvols are mentioned to illustrate how blobstore changes will be used.

 ## Theory of Operation

 Much like with regular clones, an external clone may read clusters that are allocated to the cluster